JohnAstro/JohnAstro/README.md

 - 👀 I’m interested in ...
 Web and mobile development
 - 🌱 I’m currently learning ...
 Low-level Digital Image Processing with Java
 - 💞️ I’m looking to collaborate on ... an API in any language
-- 📫 How to reach me ... jonathan.gonzalez12@utrgv.edu or jonathan956g@gmail.com
+- 📫 How to reach me ...

 <!---
 JohnAstro/JohnAstro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.